rwandi-ctf/rwandi-ctf.github.io/source/_posts/AmateursCTF2024/wumpus-leaks.md

 ![](./static/AmateursCTF2024/wumpus-leaks-1.png)

-Perhaps we need to join some secret discord channel, but that does not seem likely since we have nothing hinting towards that.
+Perhaps we need to join access some secret discord channel, perhaps maybe even in a different server, but that does not seem likely since we have nothing hinting towards that.
 So we probably need to access it from the discord API.

 ## The discord attachment API